CodeBrauer/gmod-loadingscreen/README.md

 ## pull requests

-please don't send me pull request.
+please don't send me any pull requests.
 I planned to make the project better for people that have no "idea" of programming - so I will make it my freetime.
 At the moment there is no time - but soon!

 ## how to use